shrinerb/shrine/doc/refile.md

 #### `.allow_uploads_to`

-The `Shrine.upload_endpoint` and `Shrine.presign_endpoint` require you to specify the storage that will be used.
+The `Shrine.upload_endpoint` and `Shrine.presign_endpoint` builders require you to specify the storage that will be used.

 #### `.logger`